mlpack/mlpack/doc/user/bindings/cli.md

         [--output_unmixing_file <string>]
 ```

 An implementation of RADICAL, a method for independent component analysis (ICA).
 Given a dataset, this can decompose the dataset into an unmixing matrix and an independent component matrix; this can be useful for preprocessing.
-[Detailed documentation](#radical_detailed-documentation)
+[Detailed documentation](#radical_detailed-documentation).